tenergy05/DBProxy/architecture.md

 ### Non-Blocking Rule

 **Never block the EventLoop thread:**
-- HTTPS calls must be async or offloaded
+- HTTPS calls to jit-server and cred-service **must be asynchronous** (or offloaded to a dedicated executor)
+- Results must be marshaled back to the channel's EventLoop
 - GSSAPI token generation offloaded if slow
-- Results written back on EventLoop

 ### Connection Pending State